 Opt for a rebalancing moisturiser designed for oily and acne-prone skin types.
 A light, non-greasy, mattifying formula will help keep shine at bay, while natural ingredients such as Thistle Oil can help to reduce the appearance of large pores thanks to its high levels of Omega 6.

-Have a skin consultation
+Book a skin consultation

 Once you’ve got the basics of cleansing, moisturising and damage limitation in place, managing oily and acne-prone skin well will come down to a carefully curated skincare routine.
 The aim is to find a step-by-step regime which helps to rebalance at every stage, while also treating the existing acne and excess oil to carefully clarify the skin.
 Sticking to a regular routine will in turn help to regulate your skin, so long as you’re using formulas that suit your needs.